bentorkington/sf2ww/README.md

 This repo is for people who'd like to learn what a game like SF2 looks like inside, and those that can help complete it.
 If you don't understand why someone would do this, go back to Reddit please.

+## Want to learn more?

+Check out the [blog](https://sf2platinum.wordpress.com).
+I'd always intended to write more (don't we all) but I've been very short of time lately, which is why I decided to open this repo up.
+It'd be a waste if I did all this work and noone ever saw it.

 ## ROMs required to run

 Use Xcode to build the project (sorry, Makefile is out of date, little help please?), set the build target to MT2